 Yes, you can get your travel expenses covered if you travel from a university outside the Copenhagen metropolitan area.
+Note that we cannot refund travel expenses of unreasonable amounts, but regular train and bus connections are perfectly refundable.
 Contact us for more information.

 + What is the language of the case competition?

-The official language of Polit Case Competition is English and your case solution must be in English.
-It is possible to present your solution in Danish in front of the judges.
-Though if you make it to the finale you must present your case solution in English.
+The official language of Polit Case Competition is English, and your case solution must be in English.
+It is possible to present your solution in Danish in the preliminary round of presentationa in The Case Experience.
+The preliminary round takes place behind closed doors.
+If you make it to the finale, you must present your case solution in English.